Contact the Law Offices of Keren Goldenberg for a free consultation with a murder or manslaughter defense lawyer

 A tragic example of involuntary manslaughter is when someone punches another person and that person falls and hits his head on a curb causing death.

 Voluntary and Involuntary Manslaughter is charged under the same statute which permits a state prison sentence for up to 20 years or a House of Correction sentence up to 2.5 years.
-Realistically a person convicted under an Involuntary Manslaughter theory of prosecution would face significantly less time than a person convicted of Voluntary Manslaughter.
+Realistically a person convicted under an Involuntary Manslaughter theory of prosecution would face significantly less time than a person convicted of Voluntary Manslaughter, especially with the guidance of an experienced manslaughter defense lawyer.

-If you or a loved one has been charged or are being investigated for murder or manslaughter charges, you need an experienced lawyer at your side from the beginning.
-Early investigations are a critical component of an effective defense and I hire highly skilled investigators to get on the scene before my clients even make it to court.
+If you or a loved one has been charged or are being investigated for murder or manslaughter charges, you need an experienced defense lawyer at your side from the beginning.
+Early investigations are a critical component for success used by a manslaughter defense lawyer, and I hire highly skilled investigators to get on the scene before my clients even make it to court.
 In cases where there may be a mental health defense, I rely on a small group of exceptional forensic psychologists to evaluate my client before he has been confined and medicated in a jail setting.
 Time is of the essence in building an effective homicide defense and you need a lawyer who can hit the ground running.
-Please contact my office right away to set up an appointment.
+If you need a manslaughter defense lawyer, or if you have been charged with murder, please contact my office right away to set up an appointment.